seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

         - Sign in with incorrect password or username.
     - Expected Outcome:
         - Ensure successful login with valid credentials and appropriate error messages for incorrect login attempts.

-# Explain the use of assertions and checkpoints
-During the development of the Selenium tests we all used Assertions and Checkpoints to check the scripts to see if they match the expected value.
-The reason we use assertions and checkpoints is to validate the correctness of the application's behavior/look and ensure that it meets the requirements of what we want.
-This allows for testers to automatically verify the output of tests and detect any deviations from expected behavior/look.

-- We mainly used assertions for checking a single value to see if it matches what we expected.
-- And we mainly used checkpoints to identify the content of the page visually, as it uses Image processing and AI to compare the entire page image to the reference image

-# how did you test each functionaity with different test data